Creating thriving environments

 Governance focuses on developing frameworks and tools based on collected knowledge (eco, social, cultural and their market and non-market values) to enable involved parties to make decisions.

 Adaptive governance is one way to tackle complicated environmental problems.
+A toolkit for adaptive governance.

 Carbon accounting to accurately account for carbon sequestered by trees, soil, etc.